 This article will highlight a Zapier integration between Process Street and Watershed that you can use to push data from your processes into the same Learning Record Store (LRS) as your learning analytics.

-Checked off tasks in any specified Process Street template can be sent to Watershed as an xAPI statement to give you a holistic activity log that combines records from any number of sources.
+Checked off tasks in any specified Process Street workflow can be sent to Watershed as an xAPI statement to give you a holistic activity log that combines records from any number of sources.

 This data helps the L&D team diagnose bottlenecks in the training and onboarding stage and provides line managers with a single source of truth.